Post Authentication Lambda Trigger

 -

 One or more key-value pairs that you can provide as custom input to the Lambda function that you specify for the post authentication trigger.
-You can pass this data to your Lambda function by using the ClientMetadata parameter in the AdminRespondToAuthChallenge and RespondToAuthChallenge API actions.
+To pass this data to your Lambda function, you can use the ClientMetadata parameter in the AdminRespondToAuthChallenge and RespondToAuthChallenge API actions.
+Amazon Cognito doesn't include data from the ClientMetadata parameter in AdminInitiateAuth and InitiateAuth API operations in the request that it passes to the post authentication function.

-The post authentication Lambda function is triggered just after Amazon Cognito signs in a new user.
+Immediately after Amazon Cognito signs in a user, it activates the post authentication Lambda function.
 See these sign-in tutorials for JavaScript, Android, and iOS.

 Platform | Tutorial |